-This week’s Federal Budget had plenty of election goodies for everyone, which I have already done some commenting on, but the RRIF allowance changes is an interesting choice for the Tories to choose as a plank in their Election Platform.
-For the opposition it is the Tories pandering to the Rich Retirees who want to avoid taxes, but to me, it just looks like the Government figuring out that folks are living longer and taking that into their calculations.
-The other nice thing is with the larger TFSA room, if seniors are frugal and save some of their money, they can grow it in their TFSA, and not get double whammed on their taxes (i.e. taxed on RRIF withdrawal, and then taxed on growth of left over funds withdrawn).
+This week’s Federal Budget had plenty of election goodies for everyone, which I have already done some commenting on.
+Still, the RRIF allowance changes is an exciting choice for the Tories to choose as a plank in their Election Platform.
+For the opposition, it is the Tories pandering to the Rich Retirees who want to avoid taxes, but to me, it just looks like the Government figuring out that folks are living longer and taking that into their calculations.
+The other nice thing is with the larger TFSA room, if seniors are frugal and save some of their money, they can grow it in their TFSA, and not get double whammed on their taxes (i.e. taxed on RRIF withdrawal and then taxed on the growth of leftover funds withdrawn).

 The Ontario Government announced their budget on Thursday, with little new spending, and a pledge to have a balanced budget.
 The balancing will be done by freezing spending, and hoping for $10B increase in tax revenue?
 Maybe they need to do a bit of job creation, to make sure those taxes will increase?
 At least it is not the typical trick that Dalton McGinty used to pull (i.e. a nasty cutting budget in the first year of a term and anything that would be unpopular, and then nicer budgets later in the term).

 My Writings for Week Ending April 24th

 With the Senators making it to Friday, we shall see whether the clock strikes midnight on this Cinderella story (and cause Mark from My Own Advisor, to be very unhappy):

 - Stats Canada continues to put out confusing CPI numbers, which seem to suggest everything is fine, but not if you look a little closer, which I outline in Expensive Food in Canada in March .

 - Wonder what the federal budget have in store for you?
 I don’t know, but in Budget 2015 What’s In It For Me, outlines the things, I like in the budget.